-eHarmony joined the dating scene in 2000 when Dr. Neil Clark Warren decided there was a better way to find love.
+eHarmony joined the dating scene in 2000 when Dr. Neil Clark Warren a clinical psychologist with a master's degree in Divinity, decided there was a better way to find love.
 Instead of just relying on luck, Dr. Warren found that if people were to find true, compatible partners, he would need to find what makes a long-term, fulfilling relationship successful.

-Unlike other online dating sites, eHarmony's matchmaking services use scientific matching strategies that work with 29 Dimensions of Compatibility.
+Unlike other online dating sites and mobile dating apps, eHarmony's matchmaking services uses a scientific matching algorithm encompassing 32 Dimensions of Compatibility.
 When creating an eHarmony profile, users complete an intensive relationship questionnaire for compatibility matching with other members.
 Users are then given different membership options. eHarmony members can also receive expert advice on dating on and offline for free.

-Read our eHarmony reviews (below) to see what other online daters are saying about this company.
+Read eHarmony reviews and complaints to see what other online daters are saying about their experience with this dating app.

-Members should be aware that the guarantee can only be redeemed once per account, and it is not transferrable and cannot be redeemed for money.
+Members should be aware that the guarantee can only be redeemed once per account, and it is non-transferable and cannot be redeemed for money.

 *Users may redeem guarantee prior to their expiration/renewal date by contacting customer care via phone, email, or chat.

-After completing the questionnaire, online daters can see their matches that meet their Match Preferences — location, age, etc. eHarmony states that filling out the questionnaire will set members up with people they have the most potential for a long-term relationship; based on its 29 Dimensions of Compatibility.
+After completing the compatibility quiz, each user can see their matches that meet their Match Preferences — location, age, etc. The aim of this drawn-out registration process is to help users find compatible matches, rather than just view the full pool of local singles. eHarmony states that its compatibility matching system aims to set members up with people they have the most potential for a long-term relationship with, based on its 32 Dimensions of Compatibility.

-eHarmony experts have conducted and analyzed numerous studies of happy couples and found that there are 29 different personality factors that influence a couple.
+eHarmony experts have conducted and analyzed numerous studies of happy couples and found that there are many personality factors that influence a compatible match.
 These personality traits can generally be categorized within the following groups:

 eHarmony states that the company is committed to helping men and women find love, no matter their age.
 In order to help seniors struggling with online dating, eHarmony offers a variety of dating resources on its free senior dating advice site.
 Older adults can get expert advice or talk with other members in the dating scene.

-eHarmony does not currently conduct criminal background checks on its members.
-However, in the terms and conditions state that the company reserves the right to conduct a criminal background check at any time and using the available public records.
+When you join eHarmony, the company does not currently conduct criminal background check services.
+However, the terms and conditions state that the company reserves the right to conduct a criminal background check at any time using available public records.

 As members use eHarmony, legally the online dating company can record and keep the information shared.
 The information collected may be used to improve its services or be collected as information for studies and similar companies around the world.